sternenseemann/spacecookie/README.md

 	systemctl start  spacecookie.socket
 	systemctl start  spacecookie.service # optional, started by the socket automatically if needed

-You'll have to ensure that the paths are correct and the user and group specified in `spacecookie.socket` and `spacecookie.service` exist.
+Of course make sure that all the used paths are correct!

 ### Without systemd

-Spacecookie does **not** require systemd nor depend on it.
+Spacecookie does not require systemd nor depend on it.
 Since socket activation only uses an environment variable and a type unix socket, it is very lightweight and can be utilized without using a systemd library or dbus.

 For example, it should be pretty easy to write a [runit](http://smarden.org/runit/) service file.

+### On NixOS

+On [NixOS](https://nixos.org/nixos/) it is best to use the service module [`services.spacecookie`](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/services/networking/spacecookie.nix).
+Setting up Spacecookie is as simple as adding the following lines to your `configuration.nix`:

+	services.spacecookie.enable = true;
+	services.spacecookie.hostname = "localhost";

+Of course you should replace `localhost` with the domain name or IP address your server is reachable through.
+Additionally you can specify the directory from which Spacecookie serves content using `services.spacecookie.root`, default is `/srv/gopher`.

 ## Adding Content